anebz/ctci/Introduction/chapter1.md

    2. walk through the algorithm, what variables there are, when they change
 6. Implement
    1. modularized code: if you have to initialize a matrix with incremental values, write `initIncrementalMatrix(int size)` and fill the details later if needed
-   2. error checks: write a todo and explain out loud what you'd like to test
+   2. error checks: write a to-do and explain out loud what you'd like to test
    3. use other classes/structs: if you have to return a list of start and end points from a function, we can use a 2D array
    4. good variable names: you can start with `startChild()`, long name, and then abbreviate and say out loud that you'll say `sc` from then on
-7. Test: when finding bugs, carefully analyze them
+7. Test: when finding bugs, carefully analyse them
-   1. start with a conceptual test, read and analyze what each line does.
+   1. start with a conceptual test, read and analyse what each line does.
 Does the code do what you think it should do?
-   2. double check lines that have constant numbers, `x = length - 2` or similars.
+   2. double check lines that have constant numbers, `x = length - 2` or similar lines.
-   3. hot spots: recursive code, integer division, null nodes in binary trees, start and end of interation through a linked list...
+   3. hot spots: recursive code, integer division, null nodes in binary trees, start and end of iteration through a linked list...
    4. small test cases: use small inputs
    5. special cases: null or single element inputs, extreme cases, or other special cases